ianstenbit/arulesCBA/README.md

 First, run the CBA/CBA_Function.R file to load the three CBA functions (CBA, CBA.2, and CBA.C) into memory.

 Second, run the Tests/UnitTests.R file.
 This will load 4 data sets and run the classifier on them.
-The fourth data set runs somewhat slowly, as there is a very large number of association rules for that data set.
+The fourth data set runs somewhat slowly (takes as much as .5 seconds), as there is a very large number of association rules for that data set.

 After the classifier is run on each data set, a crosstable will be displayed to demonstrate the results of the classification algorithm.